karasungur/KampYonetimV3/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Turkish language, simple everyday communication.
+The user requested all communications to be in Turkish.

 ## System Architecture